fuqcool/fuqcool.github.io/_posts/2014-02-11-know-js-array.md

 categories: javascript array
 ---

-## Things you need to know about javascript arrays

 ### Array is Object

 Yes, you know that.
 But do you know `typeof([]) === 'object'`?
 Wow, that's strange, shouldn't it be 'array'.
 Yes it is, but it is also an object.